 South Run Stream Valley Park in Springfield (South Run Road) is 362.38 acres of interconnected trails that navigate through Newington and Southern.
 These paths also connect to the cross County connector trail.

-Surrey Square Park in Fairfax (4819 Twinbrook Road) is 9.33 acres that includes a fun playground in the Surrey Square community.
+Surrey Square Park in Fairfax (4819 Twinbrook Road) is 9.33 acres that includes a fun playground in the Surrey Square community and offers a nice one of the Lake Braddock parks.

 The Wakefield Chapel in Annandale (8415 Tollhouse Road) is 1.44 acres of land with a historic feature.
 Wakefield Chapel — named for its first local preacher, the Reverend E. W. Wakefield — was built in 1899 on land donated by a local sawmill owner.
 The building served as a community church until 1951, and was later turned over to the Park Authority to be preserved for future generations.